Brief Answers to the Big Questions: Contents

-Further, Hawking believed the universe could reach an end point, either through an eventual cosmic "crunch or an expansion" ...
-"In the interim ...
-We are all time travelers, journeying together into the future.
-But let us make that future a place we want to visit"), the possibility of time travel ("asking if time travel is possible is a 'very serious question' that our current understanding cannot rule out"), and God ("knowing the mind of God is knowing the laws of nature ...
+Further, Hawking believed the universe could reach an end point, either through an eventual cosmic "crunch or an expansion" and "in the interim ... we are all time travelers, journeying together into the future.
+But let us make that future a place we want to visit", the possibility of time travel ("asking if time travel is possible is a 'very serious question' that our current understanding cannot rule out"), and God ("knowing the mind of God is knowing the laws of nature ...
 My prediction is that we will know the mind of God by the end of this century"; further, "if you like, you can call the laws of science 'God,' but it wouldn't be a personal God that you would meet and put questions to ... [nevertheless] the simplest explanation is that God does not exist and there is no reliable evidence for an afterlife, though people could live on through their influence and genes").
 As for the need for a God to cause the Big Bang, Hawking stated that "The laws of nature itself tell us that not only could the universe have popped into existence without any assistance, like a proton, and have required nothing in terms of energy, but also it is possible that nothing caused the Big Bang.
 Nothing."

 According to Hawking in the book, education and science are "in danger now more than ever before", and urged young people "to look up at the stars and not down at your feet ...
 Try to make sense of what you see, and wonder about what makes the universe exist ...
 It matters that you don't give up.
 Unleash your imagination.
 Shape the future."